 The project team is well qualified to carry out the proposed work.
 The team has a track record of collaborative research.
-Team members Shaffer and Ernst have collaborated on a previous educational project.
+Team members Shaffer and Ernst already collaborate on the OpenDSA project.
 Team members Kafura, Shaffer and Tilevich are currently collaborating on the use of big data in various courses.
 The team has extensive expertise with algorithm and data visualization (Shaffer), frameworks for big data and real time data access (Tilevich), computational thinking (Kafura), and web-based frameworks for course materials (Shaffer, Kafura).
 We also include on our team an expert in instructional design, Dr. Katherine Cennamo, with whom we have worked closely in the development of this proposal.
-One GRA will be assigned to work with the tasks related to visualization and instructional design and one GRA will be assigned to work with the tasks related to the immediate feedback and Corgis development.
+One GRA will be assigned to work with the tasks related to visualization and instructional design, and one GRA will be assigned to work with the tasks related to the immediate feedback and Corgis development.

 Dissemination